 An Indiana Trailer Bill of Sale facilitates the transfer of ownership for private-use trailers.
 This document accompanies the signed title from the seller, serving as evidence of possession and liability.

-Farm trailers used exclusively on farms to transport equipment may be registered as farm trucks.
-However, all utility trailers must be registered and licensed in Indiana.
+While farm trailers used exclusively on farms to transport equipment may be registered as farm trucks, all utility and boat trailers must be registered and licensed in Indiana.

 Registering a Trailer in Indiana

 Registration is handled through the Indiana Bureau of Motor Vehicles (BMV).
 Once the seller has completed the signature and other information required on the title, you may send the documentation to the BMV or bring it to the nearest BMV branch.